What Is A Kit Lens good for

 Canon 18-55mm kit lensMy 18-55mm Kit Lens

-They're the most affordable way to enter yourself in the world of a real DSLR photography, but what is a kit lens good for.
+Kit lenses are versatile and are the most affordable way to enter yourself in the world of a real DSLR photography as a beginning photographer, but what is a kit lens really good for?

 Kit lenses are affordable, small, and lightweight.
 They're good for shooting a wide variety of subject with wide angle, normal and telephoto settings.